 Over the course of several weeks, we performed a series of rigorous tests measuring each paper towel’s ability to lift tears from various surfaces.
 We tested them on carpets and hardwood floors.
 We tested them in bedrooms, living rooms, and kitchens.
 We even secretly tested them in this one discreet nook in our office, where we pretended to take phone calls so nobody could see us.

 Sometimes the tests lasted a few minutes.
 Other times, they lasted for several hours.
-After each test we recorded how efficiently each brand of paper towel was able to mop up our tears.
-It was during this appraisal that we discovered the three main attributes which indicate a paper towel’s worth: strength, scrubbing power, and the ability to absorb the evidence of despair on a regular basis.
+After each test, we recorded how efficiently each brand of paper towel was able to mop up our tears.
+During this appraisal, we discovered the three main attributes that indicate a paper towel’s worth: strength, scrubbing power, and the ability to absorb the evidence of despair on a regular basis.

 Once the Kirkland and Scott rolls were out of the running, we focused our attention on the remaining challengers.
 The Bounty Select-a-Size paper towels were able to mop up nearly every puddle of our tears.
 Regardless of how abundant, wet, and sad the tears were, the Bounty Select-a-Size managed to tackle spills with ease.
 In terms of scrubbing power, we also found that the texture of the Bounty Select-a-Size towels were able to wipe tears from most common surfaces, even when mixed with common secondary spills like ranch dressing, pizza sauce, and Coors.
 Often all three of these combined.